Everything You Need to Know About Pea Protein

 Pea protein is made by grinding dried peas into a fine powder.
-The starch and fiber are removed, leaving a powdered concentrated protein substance.
+The starch and fiber are removed, leaving a powdered concentrated protein substance (aka pea protein).
 It is completely plant-based, unlike whey, casein, and egg-based protein powders, and therefore ideal for vegetarians and vegans.

 How does it compare to other proteins on the market?

-Nuzest Clean Lean Protein is pea-protein isolate based, and contains 20 grams of protein per 90 calories serving.
+Nuzest Clean Lean Protein is pea protein isolate based, and contains 20 grams of protein per 90 calorie serving.
 Pea protein is also highly bioavailable and satiating.

 Compare this to the overwhelmingly popular whey protein, made from milk, which contains roughly 20 grams of protein and a single gram of fiber per 100-calorie serving.
 Shaking in your boots yet, whey?